koko3453/castle-defense/README.md

 | Siege | Large brown | Targets walls and towers |
 | Flyer | Yellow triangle | Ignores walls |

-### Strategy Tips

-1. **Build Houses early** - You need supply to train units
-2. **Balance economy and defense** - Gold Mines near mountains, Farms for upkeep
-3. **Use walls wisely** - Funnel enemies through chokepoints
-4. **Heroes are efficient** - They don't use supply!
-5. **Watch your food** - Starving units take damage
-6. **Tower placement matters** - Cover approaches with overlapping fire

-## Game Design

-The core tension is **space pressure** and **supply pressure**:
-- Every tile used for housing can't be used for economy or towers
-- Every supply used for elite units means fewer total units
-- Heroes provide power without supply cost

-You cannot max everything.
-Choose your strategy!

-## Wave System

-- Waves scale in difficulty
-- Wave 3+: Armored enemies appear
-- Wave 5+: Assassins target your economy
-- Wave 7+: Siege units destroy your defenses
-- Wave 10+: Flyers bypass your walls
-- Wave 20: Victory!

 ## Project Structure